Right-of-Way Surveys in St. Lucie County

 What FEMA flood zones affect right-of-way surveys in St. Lucie County?

-St. Lucie County contains FEMA flood zone designations including AE, VE, X. Moderate flood hazard area — SFHA zones present along waterways and flood-prone areas.
-Base Flood Elevations range from 7-14 ft NAVD88.
+St. Lucie County contains FEMA flood zone designations including X, AE, VE, A, AH, AO.
+Moderate flood hazard area — SFHA zones present along waterways and flood-prone areas.
+Base Flood Elevations are site-specific and are read from the effective FIRM panel, not from a county-wide range.
 Our surveyors document flood zone status as part of right-of-way surveys deliverables when applicable.

 Are land surveys worth it in St. Lucie County?